5 tips for a successful Preschool Ballet class

 As mentioned above, phases are integral to successful Preschool Ballet classes.
-Having predictable class phases helps with attention spans, allows you to incorporate different elements into your class, eg mat steps, locomotion, creative movement and also helps to pace the class.
-An example of phases which should be included into any Preschool Ballet class plan are, welcome and warm up, stretches, mat work (Pliés, tendus, sways etc), locomotion (fairy runs, marches, skips etc), creative movement, (eg mime, acting out a story), fun farewell.
+Having predictable class phases helps with attention spans, allows you to incorporate different elements into your class, eg mat steps, locomotion, creative movement, and also helps to pace the class.
+An example of phases that should be included in any Preschool Ballet class plan is, welcome and warm-up, stretches, mat work (Pliés, tendus, sways, etc), locomotion (fairy runs, marches, skips, etc), creative movement, (eg mime, acting out a story), fun farewell.

 P – Playlist

 Where would a Preschool Ballet Teacher be without a playlist!?
-A good playlist is the key to successful Preschool Ballet classes.
-At the start of class I just let the playlist play which means no time away from the class.
+A good playlist is a key to successful Preschool Ballet classes.
+At the start of class, I just let the playlist play which means no time away from the class.
 This is vital in the opening stages of a Preschool ballet class, especially if you have children who are feeling a bit nervous.
 The main goal for the opening section of the class is to get everyone settled and engaged.
 All attention needs to be on your ballerinas.
-I use an Apple Watch which has been a game changer for me in that I never have to leave my class to go over and adjust my music.
+I use an Apple Watch which has been a game-changer for me in that I never have to leave my class to go over and adjust my music.